Organic Energy Materials Research Group

 Organic Chemistry

 We have access to modern facilities for synthesis and characterization of highly specialized molecules.
-This includes microwave chemistry, flow chemistry in addition to conventional batch synthesis.
+This includes microwave chemistry, photochemistry, flow chemistry in addition to conventional batch synthesis.
 For characterization, in addition to all the regular spectroscopy techniques we have the FS5 Spectrofluorometer and LC-MS/MS with high-resolution power (Q-TOF).

 Photovoltaic devices